Why does my homebrew beer smell like rotten eggs?

 How wrong was I?!

-If you find your beer in this condition before bottling, I'm afraid all you can do is dump the batch.
+If you find your beer in this condition, I'm afraid all you can do is dump the batch.
+The lesson here, as always, is to do your absolute best to sanitize everything.

 Why does my beer smell like rotten eggs